 Are you interested in pursuing an undergraduate, master's, or doctorate program in Australia?
-Then, it would be best if you first determine whether you have what it takes to get accepted into an Australian institution.
+Then, it would be best to determine whether you have what it takes to get accepted into an Australian institution.

-Australia and its institutions are ideally positioned among the best globally and are an excellent option for students planning to undertake overseas higher education.
-This comes as no surprise considering Australia's internationally recognised degrees and world-class education system.
+Australia and its institutions are among the best globally.
+They are an excellent option for students planning to undertake overseas higher education.

-It is easy to apply for a course in Australia; however, you need to do careful planning and devote some time and effort.
+It is easy to apply for a course in Australia; however, you must carefully plan and devote some time and effort.
 Here are a few steps you can follow for a successful course application:

 Step 1: Select a Course and an Education Provider